veshitala/Machine-learning/[ML] Forest cover/README.md

 - We use PCA and manual feature engeneering to generate new features

-- *util.py* contains functions for plotting confusion matrix and scatter plots of the data
+- We use lightGBM, ExtraTreeClassifier, and RandomForestClassifier to generate "scores" for each class and use those as input for xgboost to generate the predictions